PicsArt/cppbind/docs/02_first_steps/05_array_tutorial.rst

 Another way to include API annotations written in a separate file is including the file in the project config file, under **type_vars** section (the same way as it's done for std_exc_api.yaml file in default config file).

-After project configuration is done and annotation config file is written, you should run CppBind command line to generate bindings: ``cppbind koltin swift python``.
+After project configuration is done and annotation config file is written, you should run CppBind command line to generate bindings: ``cppbind kotlin swift python``.

 .. collapse:: Generated bindings